Jun 14, 2019

 PAT: So the interesting thing about it is like the IQ test is set up to kind of put everybody on this bell curve.

-PAT: Where you have most everybody is in the middle and then you’ve got these sort of tails were you have the people who score really high and the people who score really low.
-High would be around 130, 140.
-And low would be down around 70.
-And so four points in the middle, doesn’t make that big of a difference.
+PAT: Where you have most everybody is in the middle and then you've got these sort of tails where you have the people who score really high and the people who score really low.
+High would be around 130.
+Low would be down around 70.
+And so four points in the middle doesn't make that big of a difference.

 JAD: Wait, that feels like a lot.